 When you are a new parent or expecting a first child, or just trying to figure out the new guidelines…finding the right car seat can be very intimidating and confusing.
-Those of us here at Simple Baby Necessities know how difficult this can be so we have come up with some simplified summaries and tips for you.
+Those of us here at Nurzery know how difficult this can be so we have come up with some simplified summaries and tips for you.

 Infant Car Seats